andrebask/thesis/09 - chapter4.md

 The exception goes past the try block to try blocks in an outer scope.
 At each step a new computation is added to the `ContinuationException`, until the control goes to  the top level exception handler, which assembles the actual exception object.
 Searching in outer scopes for exception handlers is called a *stack walk*.
 While the stack unwinds, the JVM pops the stack frames off of the stack, destroying all the stack allocated variables.
 However, as all the computation steps are saved in the `ContinuationException`, a copy of the stack is progressively created on the heap.
 The exception always maintains a reference to the list of computations during the stack walk, so that the continuation is not garbage-collected.

-The top level handler, besides assembling the continuation object, resumes the execution of `h`, the function passed to the `call/cc`, passing the continuation to it as argument.
+The top level handler, besides assembling the continuation object, resumes the execution of `h`, the function passed to the `call/cc`, passing to it the continuation as argument.
 If `h` does not invoke the continuation, the top level handler resumes the continuation after `h` returns.
 Figure \ref{stack-mod} illustrates the process.

 ![\label{stack-mod}](figures/stack_mod.pdf)

 Figure \ref{frames} shows what happens in the stack and in the heap when a continuation is captures by `call/cc`.
+When `call/cc` is called the stack frames belonging to the continuation are under the `call/cc`'s one (assuming the stack growing bottom-up).
+Throwing the ContinuationException `call/cc` starts to unwind the stack, and consequently the heap starts to be populated by the continuation frames.
+When top level is reached, the handler creates the continuation object.
+At the end of the process, the `h` function is resumed with the continuation object bound to its single argument.

 ![frames \label{frames}](figures/frames.png)